 Autism is difficult to diagnose and even more difficult to treat, so remember that you should begin to learn as much as possible about the disorder as soon as your doctor identifies it.

 If you have yet to speak with your doctor about abnormal behavior in your child, do so immediately.
-By detecting autism early, you give your child a better chance at becoming a high-functioning individual with much more opportunities in life.
+An earlier diagnosis means an earlier opportunity to begin therapy.

 And though it may not seem like at the time, receiving a diagnosis of autism is a good thing.